zhann1982/Tailwind/README.md

-# shoppinglist
+# Tailwind tutorial
-electron js app
+from installation to full webpage